Jacklaw441/GROMACs_Custom-ForceField/README.md

 -Protein+SF4 topology generated all together.
 Can cofactors be added to topology the same way?
 No need to do this, but I wonder if it could be simplified.

 -Manually add in "bridged" topology parameters.
 ACYS-SF4 bonds, angles, dihedrals must be added.
 Alternatively, define a "super-residue" that is 4 ACYS and SF4 all in one.
 BUT, this will then require adding in the protein backbone bonds for the ACYS alpha and carbonyl carbons.
 I like the current apporach.

+-573PRO and 574ACYS creates a chain break...
+I have no idea why?
+573PRO must be editted to be regular, and bonds, angles, dihedrals between the two should be defined manually.